realglobe-Inc/sugo-demo-example/README.md

 <a name="section-doc-guides-12-run-spot-md"></a>
 ### Run Spot

-Install the CLI to machine which the spot runs on.
+Install the CLI

 ```bash
 $ npm install sugo-demo-example -g
 ```

-Then, connect spot to the cloud
+Then, connect the spot to cloud

 ```bash
 $ HOSTNAME=__your_cloud_hostname__ SPOT_KEY=__your_own_spot_name__ sugo-demo-example spot
 ```

 <!-- Section from "doc/guides/12.Run Spot.md.hbs" End -->